World

 Share

-The collaborative effort follows over a of meticulous scientific research and technical work.
+The collaborative effort follows over a decade of meticulous scientific research and technical work.
 Since 2009, the three nations have been engaged in a comprehensive process to substantiate their claims under Article 76 of the United Nations Convention on the Law of the Sea (UNCLOS).
-This extensive endeavor involved gathering and analyzing geological and geophysical data to demonstrate that these seabed areas are natural extensions of their respective land territories.
+This extensive endeavor involved gathering and analyzing complex geological and geophysical data to demonstrate that these seabed areas are natural extensions of their respective land territories.
 The Pacific Community (SPC) has played a pivotal role in supporting this process, providing essential technical assistance and coordination.

-This joint submission underscores the importance of regional cooperation Pacific nations in their maritime zones.
+This joint submission underscores the importance of regional cooperation among Pacific Island nations in managing their maritime zones.
 It reflects a shared commitment to preserving their ocean heritage and ensuring that future generations can benefit from the resources and ecological services provided by these vast marine areas.
 The international community’s recognition and support of these claims will be crucial in upholding the sovereignty and sustainable development aspirations of the Pacific Island states.

 Written by